 The transformation of cities

-Public transport users produce less traffic, and the reduction in parking spaces leads to further optimization of the construction in historic centers.
-All that space left free by parking is transformed into restaurants, services, offices, including public ones.
+Public transport users produce less traffic, and the reduction in parking leads to an even greater optimization of construction in historic centres.
+All that space left free by car parks is transformed into restaurants, services and even public offices.
 The result?
 Even less use of the car.
-In other words, car sharing has the potential to start a virtuous circle.
+In other words, car sharing has the potential to start a virtuous cycle.

-After all, what's wrong with a city where you have more opportunities for entertainment, shopping and dining?
+After all, what's not to like in a city where you have more options for entertainment, shopping and dining?

 The examples are already many, from plan veil of Paris ai "Superblocks" in Spain, passing through the kilometers and kilometers of streets returned to pedestrians in Seattle.
 We can seriously start it all by discouraging people from owning private cars, and by encouraging the use of car sharing.